CKOI-FM: Changes in ownership

 On April 30, 2010, Cogeco announced it would purchase Corus Quebec's radio stations, including CKOI-FM, for $80 million.
 On December 17, 2010, the CRTC approved the sale of most of Corus's radio stations in Quebec, including CKOI-FM, to Cogeco.

 On November 24, 2011, the CRTC determined that CKOI-FM had abusively used musical montages of English-language songs in order to circumvent French-language music quotas, and imposed a condition of licence on the station limiting the broadcasting of montages to 10 percent of the broadcast week.

 In 2016, Cogeco applied to the CRTC for permission to move the transmission site to Mount Royal, as space had become available there after the digital TV transition.
 Moreover, the move would allow Cogeco to co-locate all its Montreal FM stations, and the superior location would allow CKOI to use lower power to achieve the same reception range.
 The transmitter was moved in late 2018.
 Effective radiated power is now limited to 148,000 watts, still much higher than the usual maximum.
-The station's signal can be heard as far north as Mont-Tremblant, as far east as Drummondville, as far west as the eastern suburbs of Ottawa and down to the Canada-United States border.
+The station's signal can be heard as far north as Mont-Tremblant, as far east as Drummondville, as far west as the eastern suburbs of Ottawa and down to the Canada–United States border.

 Shortwave relay

 For a period in the 1990s, CKOI-FM was simulcast over shortwave relay station CFCX on 6095 kHz, which had previously relayed CKOI's then-sister station CINW.
 In 1999, the transmitter was taken out of service due to its age.

 The transmitter was not repaired or replaced, bringing shortwave service to an end.
 Several other commercial stations in Canada had shortwave transmitters in their history to serve listeners in remote communities in Northern Canada.
-But with improved ways to receive radio signals, those stations have largely gone dark.
+With improved ways to receive radio signals, those stations have largely gone dark.